valkey-io/valkey-doc/topics/admin.md

 ### Security

 * By default, Valkey does not require any authentication and listens to all the network interfaces.
 This is a big security issue if you leave Valkey exposed on the internet or other places where attackers can reach it.
-See for example [this attack](http://antirez.com/news/96) to see how dangerous it can be.
 Please check our [security page](security.md) and the [quick start](quickstart.md) for information about how to secure Valkey.

 ## Running Valkey on EC2

 * Use HVM based instances, not PV based instances.
-* Do not use old instance families.
-For example, use m3.medium with HVM instead of m1.medium with PV.
 * The use of Valkey persistence with EC2 EBS volumes needs to be handled with care because sometimes EBS volumes have high latency characteristics.
-* You may want to try the new diskless replication if you have issues when replicas are synchronizing with the primary.
+* You may want to try diskless replication if you have issues when replicas are synchronizing with the primary.

 ## Upgrading or restarting a Valkey instance without downtime